folutade/KnowThatYouAnointed/content/posts/the-party.md

   (So call it like it is) **Y'all just sold us all with your foolery
   And that dollar bill got y 'all whipped**, that's dead, man, it's the eulogy
   And **whoever said what they gon' do to me?
-  Man, I hit your whole block up with prayers, man, y'all ain't used to me**
+  Man, I hit your whole block up with prayers, man, y'all ain't used to me** *

 * It is notable that Kendrick does not ask what Dee-1 would do.
-Given Dee-1's consistent, uncompromising commitment to Jesus's teaching above Black identity, hip hop culture, personal grievances or revolutionary philosophies, Kendrick probably knows that Dee-1 would "show 'em just what prayer do" without a second thought.
+Given Dee-1's consistent, uncompromising commitment to Jesus's teaching above Black identity, hip hop culture, personal grievances, or revolutionary philosophies, Kendrick probably knows that Dee-1 would "show 'em just what prayer do" without a second thought.

 {{< /details >}}